How to send pictures from iPhone to Android? iPhone to android video?

 We like Send Anywhere for its reliability and ease of use.
 You don't even need an account to use it.
 Sending photos and videos is done by selecting them from the app, after which it generates a unique 6-digit key.
 The recipient – an Android user with Send Anywhere installed on their device, in this case – initiates the transfer by entering the code on their phone or tablet or scanning the provided QR code.
 Data is transferred in a peer-to-peer manner over the "optimal network path between the devices", which could be a Wi-Fi network or the internet.

-As long as you have the necessary USB cables on hand, you may copy your images using a computer's file manager.
+As long as you have the necessary USB cables on hand, you may copy your images using a computer's file manager and send video from iPhone to Android, though it's a tad slower.
 The process is pretty straightforward and required neither internet access nor the installation of additional hardware onto the iPhone or Android device, unlike the methods described above.
 This is the solution we'd recommend for transferring photos and videos large in number or size.